philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 }
 ```

-The original token is never returned by this endpoint; only its SHA-256 hash is stored.
+The original token is never returned by this endpoint; only a keyed hash of it is stored.

 ## Empty a Context